awsdocs/amazon-connect-admin-guide/doc_source/historical-metrics-definitions.md

 + Type: String \(*hh:mm:ss*\)
 + Category: Agent activity\-driven metric

+## Agent outbound connecting time<a name="htm-agent-outbound-connecting-time"></a>

+The total time between when an outbound contact is initiated by Amazon Connect reserving the agent for the contact, and the agent is connected\.

+Type: String \(hh:mm:ss\)

+Category: Agent activity\-driven metric

 ## API contacts<a name="api-contacts-historical"></a>

 Count of contacts that were initiated using an Amazon Connect API operation, such as `StartOutboundVoiceContact`\.
 This includes contacts that were not handled by an agent\.